 Let’s admit it, half of the reason why we have an addiction to travel is so that we can try new authentic foods that we can’t get at home (of equal deliciousness).
 PLUS, they say that “when you travel, calories don’t count”, riggght?

 Crowd control measures have been taken in Venice & Cinque Terre, locals in Barcelona are demanding that tourism be brought under control to save their city, London and Paris are elbow to elbow with millions of tourists every day and Dubrovnik and Amsterdam are being swallowed up by the sheer number of daily tourists.
 And while cities are struggling to handle the stress of mass tourism, all it takes it one rotten tourist to ruin it for others.
-After years of traveling and working with tourists on a daily basis, here are my tips for being a better tourist, based on my observations.

 When considering a visit to Europe, some might become overwhelmed with the endless options when it comes to finding the best places to visit and the huge variety between countries.
 While hitting up Europe’s capital cities like London, Paris, Prague, or Rome, it’s always a great idea to include a few, smaller, picturesque towns, but finding these pretty little towns can feel like finding a needle in a haystack.
 So, I’ve gathered 50 small cities and cute towns in Europe that are just downright STUPID PRETTY!